Camille Chamoun Sports City Stadium

-As of March 2020, the stadium is ranked 210th in the list of association football stadiums by capacity.

 History

 It was built in 1957 by the Lebanese Ministry of Youth & Fine Arts in the presidency of Camille Chamoun.
 The opening game was a friendly played against Energia Ploiești, where Lebanon won 1–0 through a goal scored by Joseph Abou Murad.
 The stadium was completely demolished in the Israeli Invasion of 1982.
 Consequently, former Lebanese PM Rafic Hariri initiated a project to rebuild the stadium in preparation for the 2000 AFC Asian Cup.
 The reconstruction received funding from Saudi Arabia and Kuwait, with respective contributions of 20 million and 5 million U.S. dollars.
 The other 75 million U.S. dollars were provided by the Lebanese government.
 The renovation process of the bordering "Pierre Gemayel Hall" was also included in the overall project.

 Kvarner, the contracting company, said that 25 British and 115 Lebanese engineers toiled along with 850 Lebanese and Arab workers to rebuild the sports city that was originally inaugurated by the late president Camille Chamoun in 1957.

 After the reconstruction, the stadium hosted the 1997 Pan Arab Games where the Lebanese president Elias Hrawi delivered an opening speech saying: "From Lebanon we say to the world; the Lebanese have returned to their heritage and unity, they have returned to build a Lebanon for heroes, youth and peace".
 The Lebanese PM also delivered a speech saying: "Construction won over destruction, and peace over war".
 Finally, the president of the Pan Arab Committee said: "This is a tournament of solidarity between the Lebanese people who have established credibility in their country and given rise to this great sporting event".
 "Bombs can destroy a city but can never shake the faith of believers".

 The stadium was also the main venue for the 1999 Arab Athletics Championships, the 2000 Asian Cup, and the sixth Jeux de la Francophonie held from September 27 to October 3 of 2009.
 On 27 April 2017, it hosted a Barcelona Legends vs Real Madrid Legends game, which ended 3–2 to Barcelona.

 The stadium was severely damaged to the 2020 Beirut explosion, and was made unavailable for sporting activities for the 2020–21 season.
 On 26 October 2020, it was reported that the stadium was temporarily converted into a storage for flour and wheat, as the explosion also led to the collapse of the wheat storage building in Beirut.

+On 23 February 2025, the stadium was the site of the funeral of Hassan Nasrallah, one of the largest of its kind in Lebanese history.

+In May 2025, Lebanese Prime Minister Nawaf Salam visited the Camille Chamoun Sports City Stadium to mark its partial reopening after years of neglect.
+The visit, held ahead of the Beirut derby between Nejmeh and Ansar, symbolized the stadium's return to active use.
+The event marked a symbolic return of the stadium to active use, following the completion of the first phase of its rehabilitation.